HPV Support Facebook Group

 and to prevent reoccurances

-Women with all types of dysplasia and high risk HPV may be advised to undergo cyrotherapy or a LEEP (Loop electrosurgical excision procedure) to remove areas of cervical change.
+Women with all types of dysplasia and high-risk HPV may be advised to undergo Cyrotherapy, LEEP (Loop electrosurgical excision procedure), or Cone Biopsy to remove areas of cervical change and precancerous cells..

-If there is mild dysplasia,, women may be advised to follow-up at more frequent intervals to monitor the presence of HPV and degree of dysplasia, in the hopes that both will improve or disappear.
+If the dysplasia is mild, a woman may be advised to have repeat Pap tests at more frequent intervals (every 3-6 months) to monitor the presence of HPV and degree of dysplasia, in the hopes that both will improve or disappear, as it often does for women in their teens and twenties.

 Rather than wait passively, many women prefer to take steps to increase the probability that their own immune system will be able to suppress HPV, and to use complementary alternative remedies to promote healing.